PlanTL-GOB-ES/NegEx-MES/README.md

 * It will be executed with the configuration files in `smn/config_files/`
 * It will generate an output file called `callKit.result` in `smn/out/callKit.result`

 If we change `smn.jar` to another directory, we must specify these routes in the options, so that it works correctly.
-For example, if we move `smn.jar` at the `smn` parent directory, we could execute it in the following manner:
+For example, if we move `smn.jar` at the parent directory of `smn`, we must execute it with the following:

 <pre>
 java -jar smn.jar -routeConfigFiles ./smn/config_files/ -routeInTextFile ./smn/in/in.txt -routeOutTextFile ./out.txt
 </pre>

-What will cause it to run with the input file and the previous configuration files, but it will generate an output file at the `smn` parent directory named `out.txt`.
+This will generate an output file named `out.txt`.

-Finally, the input folder `smn/in/in.txt` includes an example with 7 cases, in Spanish, and the output folder `smn/out/callKit.result` the output that *NegEx-MES* generates for that input text.
+Finally, the input file `smn/in/in.txt` includes an example with 7 cases, in Spanish, and the output file
+`smn/out/callKit.result` the output that *NegEx-MES* generates for that input text.
 To reproduce the results obtained from `smn/main/`, execute the following command :